alekitto/class-finder/README.md

   all the given interfaces.
 You can pass a single interface as string.
 - `subclassOf(string $superClass)`: Finds all the classes that are subclasses of the given class.
+- `annontatedBy(string $annotationClass)`: Finds all the classes that have the given annotation in the class docblock.
+- `withAttribtue(string $attributeClass)`: Finds all the classes that have the given attribute applied on the class (PHP >= 8.0) only.
 - `in(array $dirs)`: Searches only in given directories.
 - `inNamespace(array $namespaces)`: Searches only in given namespaces.
 - `filter(callable $callback)`: Custom filtering callback.